Skip to content

 Why “It Hasn’t Fallen Yet” Doesn’t Change the Design

 Engineering is not based on luck or time.
-It is based on rules and assumptions written from the initial design.
+It is based on the assumptions written into the design documents.

 A structure can survive loads it was never designed for — until it doesn’t.